 How much the oil change will actually cost you depends on the model and dealership, but it can range between $135 and $175, including fluids, parts, and labor.

 Alternatively, you could schedule an oil replacement with any local mechanic or even do it yourself.
 However, this could void the warranty.

 BMW oil changes are so expensive because all vehicles from the brand use synthetic oil.
 This is the most expensive engine oil type.
-The oil change frequency, actual type of oil, and the type of oil filter the car needs also influence the cost.
+The oil change frequency, the actual type of oil, and the type of oil filter the car needs also influence the cost.
 Ultimately, a BMW oil change costs more compared to other vehicles because you’re paying for the technician’s expertise.